DanielGriffiths1182/spotify-search-helper-3rd-party-API/README.md

-Homework- Soon to be updated with Nokogiri integration
+**Homework

-Using HTTParty, and accessing Spotify's API as a 3rd party this search helper enables you to find any and all relevant information about an artist or album.
+*Using HTTParty, and accessing Spotify's API as a 3rd party this search helper enables you to find any and all relevant information about an artist or album.

 HTTParty gem experiment

     HTTParty.get(url).parsed_response

+- Search for name of artist, or album
+- This information is then displayed in the command line.
-Including: number of followers, genre, popularity score on Spotify, Spotify URL, image URL for artist, or album
+- Including: number of followers, genre, popularity score on Spotify, Spotify URL, image URL for artist, or album

-This information is then displayed in the command line.
+**Built with:
+- Ruby
+- HTTParty
+- Pry